-The UNT AI Summer Research Program brings together students from a variety of AI-related academic programs to supplement their traditional course-based educational experiences with focused, project-oriented research efforts
+The UNT AI/CS Summer Research Program brings together students from a variety of AI and CS-related academic programs to supplement their traditional course-based educational experiences with focused, project-oriented research efforts

 A unique aspect of this program is the immersive 4-week effort which guides students through all stages from initial project selection to research poster presentation.
 This is accomplished through intensive group efforts, including brief twice-daily full group meetings ("huddles") and daily project group meetings lead by faculty and grad students.
-The intensive period culminates in a celebration and poster presentation event on the Friday after the 4-week intensive period ends.
-This initial period demonstrates what can be accomplished with well-organized, focused, and intensive group effort, and accelerates the student preparation for more independent efforts throughout the rest of the summer at a more sustainable pace. [special note: Summer 2021 will be conducted 100% online]
+The intensive period culminates in a celebration and poster presentation event on the final Friday.
+This initial period demonstrates what can be accomplished with well-organized, focused, and intensive group effort, and accelerates the student preparation for more independent efforts throughout the summer and into the next academic year.
+Uniquely this year, we are accepting students with both AI and general computer science interest, with the goal of having project options across both domains to provide additional opportunities for teams.

 - Summary of the 2021 program